gegelati/Tangled-Program-Graphs/README.md

 scons, g++, libbz2-dev

+The Arcade Learning Environment (ALE) https://github.com/mgbellemare/Arcade-Learning-Environment

 SETTING UP THE ENVIRONEMNT

 Navigate to the base folder for this distrobution and type:

     export TPGPATH=$(pwd)

+The Sconscripts in each subdiretory of src/cpp should be modified to reference the actual location of the ALE

+For linking with the ALE, add something like the following to your login script:

+    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/PATH/TO/ALE

 COMPILING